Acilius sulcatus: Environmental pressures

-A. sulcatus is a found over a large range and is not thought to face any pressures on the continuity of the species, as such the beetle has not been evaluated by the IUCN.
-A unique morph is, however, recognized in the Akfadou mountains of Algeria, and has the potential of attaining separate species status.
+A. sulcatus is found over a large range and is not thought to face any pressures on the continuity of the species; as such, the beetle has not been evaluated by the IUCN.
+A unique morph is, however, recognized in the Akfadou mountains of Algeria and has the potential to attain separate species status.
 Habitat loss due to logging and allopatric separation from other populations means that the morph deserves special attention.
-Due to its fairly large distribution A. sulcatus population numbers have been used as an aid in the measurement of the ecological health of wetlands.
+Due to its fairly large distribution, A. sulcatus population numbers have been used as an aid in the measurement of the ecological health of wetlands.

 Life cycle

-A. sulcatus is univoltine with adults overwintering in deep permanent water bodies that neither dry out or freeze completely.
-Mating pairs are found in both spring and autumn.
+A. sulcatus is univoltine, with adults overwintering in deep permanent water bodies that neither dry out nor freeze completely.
+Mating pairs are found in both the spring and autumn.
 Females lay their eggs near water on the underside of plant matter.
-Eggs hatch after about 1 week.
-Larval development takes about 30 days and pupal development takes another 16–28 days.
+Eggs hatch after about one week.
+Larval development takes about 30 days, and pupal development takes another 16–28 days.

 Feeding

 A. sulcatus is a predatory diving beetle which feeds upon small invertebrate and vertebrate prey.
-Larvae prefer micro-invertebrate prey such as Daphnia, whereas adults select size appropriate prey.
-Known for its high aquatic speed A. sulcatus actively pursues prey rather than using a sit and wait ambush strategy seen in other arthropods.
+Larvae prefer micro-invertebrate prey, such as Daphnia, whereas adults select size-appropriate prey.
+Known for its high aquatic speed, A. sulcatus actively pursues prey rather than using a sit-and wait ambush strategy seen in other arthropods.
 A. sulcatus is active both day and night.
-A. sulcatus larvae capture prey headfirst, with their mandibles before injecting digestive enzymes, for extra oral digestion.
+A. sulcatus larvae capture prey headfirst with their mandibles before injecting digestive enzymes for extra oral digestion.
 Adults do not use extra oral digestion, instead using their strong mouth parts to devour prey.

 Morphology

-Color varies throughout the range of A. sulcatus and is not a good identifying characteristic, however; A. sulcatus shows many unique structural morphologies useful for identification.
-A. sulcatus is easily recognized by its large distinctive hind legs.
-The hind legs are long and fringed with setae, forming a paddle like shape when spread.
-The body is always wider than the height of the insect, and is streamlined (no spines, or other chitinous structures protruding).
-As in all Dytiscidae beetles the sternal keel is absent.
+Color varies throughout the range of A. sulcatus and is not a good identifying characteristic; however, A. sulcatus shows many unique structural morphologies useful for identification.
+A. sulcatus is easily recognized by its large, distinctive hind legs.
+The hind legs are long and fringed with setae, forming a paddle-like shape when spread.
+The body is always wider than the height of the insect, and is streamlined (no spines or other chitinous structures protruding).
+As in all Dytiscidae beetles, the sternal keel is absent.
 A. sulcatus is clumsy on land, but it is well adapted for an aquatic lifestyle and is a strong flier.
-A. sulcatus may also be recognized by unique reproductive structures.
-Males have 3 ventral suction disks used to secure the male to the slippery female during reproduction.
+A. sulcatus may also be recognized by its unique reproductive structures.
+Males have three ventral suction disks used to secure the male to the slippery female during reproduction.
 Male attachment to females is detrimental to female survival as the mating period may attract predators.
-To avoid potential mating costs (her life) females show modifications of the elytra.
+To avoid potential death in mating females show modifications of the elytra.
 The elytra is highly grooved with many suberect setae, making male attachment far more difficult.
 The male elytra is smooth without setae showing high levels of sexual dimorphism.
 The competition between the sexes has led to an evolutionary sexual arms race.